 The gluten-free pumpkin pie filling came out perfect.
 There were no cracks down the center and minimal cracking around the pie altogether.
 Plus, the recipe offered up a brighter hue of orange and it tasted much more custardy.
 Bravo!

 Of course, the Food Wishes pumpkin pie recipe contains gluten.
-No problem, I tweaked his recipe and posted a revised gluten-free one you can reference and print below.
+No problem, I tweaked his recipe and posted a revised gluten-free recipe you can reference and print below.

 Gluten-Free Pumpkin Pie